Prologue – A Shadow of Prophecy

 "That was wicked brilliant!"
 Harry complimented, as Draco wheezed, catching his breath.
 "I've never done anything like that before."
 He admitted.

-"You played your part perfectly, thanks for that."
+"You were perfect, thanks for that."
 Draco wiped a tear from his eye, still shaking with his mirth, though he'd mostly gotten it back under control.

 "I hope they don't feel too bad."
-Harry continued, still chortling a bit.
+Harry continued, still chortling.

-"They'll be fine, but the looks on their faces were priceless."
+"They'll be fine, but the looks on their faces… were fantastic."
 Draco waved away Harry's concern, "They're made of tough stuff, like all of their families.
 They often look after me; they're handy in rough spots, even if they aren't the brightest."

 "I think I know the type, though usually I don't get along well with that sort."

 "Well, now that you've got me, I can help you get along with just about any sort.
-We Malfoys are good at taking charge, and seeing things get done, Father's one of the Hogwarts Governors."
+We Malfoys are good at taking charge, and seeing things get done.
+Father's the head Hogwarts Governor."

-"Hogwarts Governors?"
+"Hogwarts Governor?"
 Harry asked; not certain what that entailed.

 "Oh, that means he helps make decisions regarding how the school is run.
 Though the headmaster makes most the decisions, the governors can vote to overrule his decisions, or even ask him to step down."

-The door slid open, and there was Hermione again.
+The door slid open, and there was Hermione back for a second round.
 "I've just been up to the front to ask the conductor, and he says we're nearly there, you'd better put your chess set away, you wouldn't want to lose the pieces, if I had a set like that I wouldn't want to lose pieces."